American Idiot: Film

 Billie Joe Armstrong had at one point, prior to its release, suggested the album would make good material for an adapted feature film.
 Shortly after the album was released, there was speculation that American Idiot might be made into a film.
 In an interview with VH1, Armstrong said, "We've definitely been talking about someone writing a script for it, and there's been a few different names that have been thrown at us.
 It sounds really exciting, but for right now it's just talk."
-Armstrong later stated that filming would begin in 2006, stressing, "We want to see how it turns out first so that it doesn't suck."
 On June 1, 2006, Armstrong announced in an interview with MTV that the movie was "definitely unfolding" and that "every single week there's more ideas about doing a film for American Idiot, and it's definitely going to happen".
-In the summer of 2010, when asked by Virgin Radio if the film was "true, a lie, or a mystery", Tré Cool responded by saying that it was "a true mystery".

 In April 2011, production company Playtone optioned the musical to develop a film version, and Universal Pictures began initial negotiations to distribute it.
 Michael Mayer, who directed the Broadway production, was named as director.
 Dustin Lance Black was initially hired to adapt the musical.
 Billie Joe Armstrong was asked to star as St. Jimmy, and the film was proposed for a 2013 release.
 Armstrong later posted on his Twitter account that he had not "totally committed" to the role but was interested in it.